Coder11112014/VBA-challenge/README.md

 Bonus:

-calculated the "Greatest % increase", "Greatest % decrease" and "Greatest total volume"
+Calculated the "Greatest % increase", "Greatest % decrease" and "Greatest total volume"

-Made the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+Made the appropriate adjustments to the VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.